 To access this feature you need to be using the easyMarkets platform, not the MetaTrader 4 platform which easyMarkets also offers.
 When taking your position, you must activate dealCancellation as shown on the screenshot below.
-When you do this, a small premium in the form of slightly wider spread will be charged.
+When you do this, a small premium in the form of a slightly wider spread will be charged.

 Once a trade is made, a countdown clock shows how much time is left for the trade to be cancelled without realising a loss using this feature.
 If a stop-loss is also reached within 60 minutes and dealCancellation is active, no trading loss will be realised.

 Overall, the process for dealCancellation is:

 The feature is perfect for those new to forex trading, those who like to trade during turbulent periods (eg rate decisions) or those looking to manage the risks of currency trading.

 easyMarkets are the only forex broker to offer Guaranteed stops and Guaranteed negative balance protection for all trades. (to have guaranteed stops you must be using easyMarkets trading platform, it is not available with MT4)